johnpeterflynn/surface-texture-inpainting-net/README.md

 Unfortunately our texture dataset is not publically available.
 If you would like to build your own you can aggregate images of textures from the following smaller datasets.

-## Run Preprocessing and Training
+## Preprocessing and Training

 We provide scripts to preprocess ScanNet scenes and train STINet.
-Each experiment subfolder contains a configuration file used for training.
+Each experiment subfolder contains a configuration file in config/ that is used for training.
 Modify these scripts and the configuration files to set up your own training and inference pipelines.

 #### 2D Image Inpainting